 Ideally, you would have an assistant who can help you systematize your data research because, let’s face it, most salespeople don’t like doing research work.
 (I personally can’t stand it.)
 But there are lots of people out there who actually love to do data research and can help you get a strong, consistent lead generation process in place.

 Personalization is a huge distinction in today’s world of sales lead generation.

 Imagine you’re a high-level buyer and you receive an email from a salesperson.
 The first thing you’re going to think as soon as you start to read the email is: “Is this an automated email?
 Is it from a random bot or is it from a real human being who has actually done their homework on me?”
 As a salesperson, if you can be in the latter category, you’re going to get a lot more responses, whether it’s by email, by phone, or whatever channel you’re using.
 The key is to personalize your outreach.

 In your outreach, you must demonstrate that you know who they are: their company, their name, and smaller, more specific details such as who some of their top competitors are.
-The more you personalize your outreach, the higher your reply rate will be—and the higher your likelihood of actually scheduling that meeting.
+The more you personalize your outreach, the higher your reply rate will be—and the higher your likelihood of actually scheduling that meeting with high quality leads.

 4. Use all of your channels.